AMEIR: Automatic Behavior Modeling, Interaction Exploration and MLP Investigation in the Recommender System: Baseline Methods

-To evaluate AMER on the sequential datasets, we prepare several baselines to compare with our design.
-We carefully categorize the state-of-the-art sequential recommender systems, and select representative methods for each category to report the performance in the limited pages of the paper.
+To evaluate AMEIR in the sequential scenario, we introduce several baselines for comparison.
+We carefully categorize the state-of-the-art sequential recommender systems and select the representative methods for each category to report the performance in the limited pages of the paper.
 Since other sequential recommendation methods have been outperformed on the similar datasets by the selected baselines, we omit comparison against them.